schellingerhout/schellingerhout.github.io/_posts/2017-07-25-getting-started-with-r5.md

  fill_me_up
  ```

- So far I've only show the replace side of the extract \ replace `[]` operator.
+So far I've mainly shown the replace side of the extract \ replace `[]` operator.
 You can extract columns, rows, and cells similar to our replace operation.
 The only difference is that instead of setting values we yield them or assign them to other variables.

  ```R
  row_one <- fill_me_up[1,]